Robert C. Buchanan: Early military career

 Buchanan received his appointment to United States Military Academy at West Point during Adams' administration and graduated in 1830.
 He was soon assigned to the 4th U.S. Infantry as a brevet second lieutenant.
 His assignments included service in the Black Hawk War (he commanded gunboats during the Battle of Bad Axe) and against the Seminoles, as well as in the removal of the Cherokees to the Indian Territory.
+He was wounded while fighting the Seminoles at the Battle of Lake Okeechobee in 1837.
 He was promoted to captain during his service in Florida.

 Buchanan participated in the Mexican War in command of the Maryland Volunteers.
 He was in the Battle of Chapultepec, the Battle of Palo Alto, the Battle of Resaca de la Palma, the Battle of Molino del Rey, and the capture of Mexico City.
 For his service in Mexico, Buchanan was twice brevetted in recognition of his gallantry in action.
 In 1847 Buchanan became a veteran member of the Aztec Club of 1847 – a military society of officers who had served in the Mexican War.

 After the war, Buchanan was assigned to various posts and recruiting duty.
 In 1853, the 4th Infantry was assigned to the Pacific coast in northern California.
 He established Fort Humboldt which served as a buffer between settlers, prospectors and Native Americans.
 Under his command was Captain Ulysses S. Grant.
 When Grant's drinking allegedly began to affect his duties, Buchanan allegedly asked for and received Grant's resignation from the Army.

 In 1855, Buchanan was promoted to major.
 He commanded the District of Southern Oregon and Northern California from Fort Humboldt, and participated in the Rogue River Wars in Oregon.